-General revenues totaled \$31.9 million, primarily coming from real estate and personal property taxes, motor vehicle and other excise taxes and community preservation taxes.
-Property tax revenue had a \$504,000 increase over the prior year, which was consistent with the Town's budget.
+General revenues totaled \$33.3 million, primarily coming from real estate and personal property taxes, motor vehicle and other excise taxes and community preservation taxes.
+Real estate and personal property tax revenue had a \$904,000, or 3%, increase over the prior year, which was consistent with the Town's budget.
+In Massachusetts, proposition 2 1⁄2 allows municipalities to increase tax rates up to 2 1⁄2 percent of the prior levy limit adjusted for new construction and certain approved debt service.